henrikdchristensen/DIKU-DS-Exam-FakeNewsDetection/README.md

 # FakeNews

+The overall goal of this project is to be able to detect fake news.
+For this, we have created and trained models in order to classify news articles.

 ## Access dataset

 The dataset used in the project are scraped articles into a large .csv file (>32 GB, 8+ mio. rows).
 There exists also a sample .csv file, which only contains a small amount of articles (250 rows).